cysouw/diathesis/text/c01_introduction.md

 c.
 Ich wasche dem Nachbarn den Fleck aus dem Hemd.
 :::

-There are only a few incidental examples uf such disjunct diatheses without stacking.
+There are only a few incidental examples of such disjunct diatheses without stacking.
 The following four examples all only occur with a very limited number of verbs.
 First, the verb *deuten* can be used both the mean 'interpret' [@Next a] and 'forebode' [@Next b] with a rather transparent connection between the two.
 However, the role-remappings are quite complex, see [@sec:prepositions-anticausative-preposition-addition].

 :::ex
 [ Ø > PBJ, OBJ > SBJ > Ø ]